lakehalmehdi/lakehalmehdi/README.md

 # Welcome to my GitHub!
 # 💫 About Me:
-**My name is MEHDI LAKEHAL** and I'm a web developer.
+**My name is MEHDI** and I'm a web developer.
 I have been developing websites for four years.
 I specialize in creating modern and responsive web applications that are optimized for mobile devices.<br>
 🔭 I’m currently working on Dentilina App (Medical field)<br>🌱 Always learning<br>💬 If you have any questions about any of the projects you find here, please don't hesitate to contact me.
 I am always happy to discuss my work and answer any questions you may have. <br>⚡ Thank you for visiting my GitHub page!